christsven/H.E.A.T/scenarios/estonia/estonia-scenario.md

 ### Siege at Hermann Castle

-The Narva City campaign was prolonged by a stronghold at the river itself which was occupied by a NSPR company.
+The Narva City campaign reached its climax in a modern siege on the old castle overlooking the river Narva.

 ### Last Stand